magepow/magento-2-programmatically/README.md

 ## Magento 2 programmatically

-The Magento 2 programmatically is a code snippet run outside magento dose a certain task.

-### Description
 Sometime you want run a simple task but don't want create an extension or add code or custom in source magento you can use a Magento 2 programmatically run outside.

 ### Highlight Features